Keep in touch to find out more

 4.2.3. to administer your publishing contract, including payment of royalties and sharing your information with our royalty system software provider, payment service provider (on the basis of performing our contract with you);

-4.2.4. to administer orders made from our website and sharing your information with our warehousing, technical support and delivery service providers (on the basis of performing our contract with you);
+4.2.4. to administer orders made from our website, by telephone or by post and sharing your information with our warehousing, technical support and delivery service providers (on the basis of performing our contract with you);

 4.2.5. to process any job applications you submit to us including sharing this with our third party recruitment agency;

 4.2.6. to keep in contact with you about our news, events, new website features or services or new books that we believe may interest you, provided that we have the requisite permission to do so, and sharing your information with our marketing services provider (either on the basis of your consent where we have requested it, or our legitimate interests to provide you with marketing communications where we may lawfully do so);

 4.2.7. to send you a prize should you enter and win a competition or giveaway;

 4.2.8. to share your information with selected third parties such as publishing partners and authors, to enable them to contact you with information about things that may interest you where we have your consent to do so;